Menu for neutered cats: choosing the right food. Nutrition for castrated cats

 And now directly about feeding.

 First of all, you should decide on the type of food: either feed industrial (dry and canned) food, or homemade food (can be combined with canned food).
-Mixing these two types of food is not recommended.
+Mixing these two types of nutrition is not recommended.

-If you want to supplement the feeding of a cat with canned food, then it is desirable that canned food and dry food be from the same company.
-With home-style nutrition, the brand of canned food is of no fundamental importance.
+If you want to supplement your cat’s feeding with canned food, then it is advisable that the canned food and dry food be from the same brand.
+When eating at home, the brand of canned food is not of fundamental importance.

 Veterinarian Svetlana MINAEVA